-For 2020, we are announcing a new championship; the Bristol Two Litre Cup!
+The Bristol Two Litre Cup returns for 2021!
 The championship is designed to allow most normally aspirated cars of up to two litres to compete.
 All cars will run in a road-legal condition with road-legal tyres.
 However, unlike the usual classes, you won’t be put up against Touring Cars because you’ve removed the back seats or racing a Radical SR8 because you’ve put a 2 litre engine in a Corsa.
-The draft technical regulations are as follows, but will be updated with the same aim when the 2020 Yearbook is released:
+The technical regulations are as follows:

 - Vehicles must comply with Section S of the Motorsport UK Yearbook, fitting into one of the following categories: